Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks

 \subsection{Range Analysis}

-Although the presented approach is proposed to select automatically the best patch size, in training time, avoiding lots of experiments to adjust such size (as done in several works~\cite{keiller2016icpr,paisitkriangkrai2016semantic,volpi2017dense}), in this section, the patch size range is analyzed in order to determine the robustness of the method.
+Although the presented approach is proposed to select automatically the best patch size, in training time, avoiding lots of experiments to adjust such size (as done in several works~\cite{keiller2016icpr,paisitkriangkrai2016semantic,volpi2017dense}), in this section, the patch size range is analyzed in order to examine the robustness of the method.

 This range is evaluated on all datasets, except Potsdam.
-Such dataset is very similar to Vaihingen one, therefore, analysis and decisions made over the latter dataset are also applicable to the Potsdam one.
-Furthermore, in order to evaluate such dataset, a validation set, created according to~\cite{volpi2017dense}, was used.
+Such dataset is very similar to Vaihingen one and, therefore, analysis and decisions made over the latter dataset are also applicable to the Potsdam one.
+Furthermore, in order to evaluate such dataset, a validation set, created according to~\cite{volpi2017dense}, was employed.
 Experiments were conducted varying only the patch size range but maintaining the remaining configurations.
-Particularly, the experiments employed the same hyperparameters (presented in Table~\ref{tab:parameters}), Dilated6 network (Figure~\ref{dilated1}), and uniform fixed.
+Particularly, the experiments employed the same hyperparameters (presented in Table~\ref{tab:parameters}), Dilated6 network (Figure~\ref{dilated1}), and uniform fixed distribution.

 Table~\ref{tab:range} presents the obtained results.
-Each dataset was evaluated in several ranges, selected based on previous works~\cite{keiller2016icpr,volpi2017dense}.
+Each dataset was evaluated over several ranges, selected based on previous works~\cite{keiller2016icpr,volpi2017dense}.
 Specifically, each dataset was evaluated in a large range (comprising from small to large sizes) and subsets of such range.
 Table~\ref{tab:range} also presents the most selected patch size (for the testing phase) for each experiment, giving some insights about how the proposed method behaves during such step.

-For the Coffee dataset~\cite{keiller2016icpr}, obtained results are very similar, being considered statistically equal.
+For the Coffee dataset~\cite{keiller2016icpr}, obtained results are all very similar making it difficult to define a better or worse range.
 Hence, any patch size range could be selected for further experiments, showing the robustness of the proposed algorithm which yielded similar results independently of the patch size range.
-Because of processing time, in this case, patch size range $25,50$ was selected and used in all further experiments.
+Because of processing time (smaller patches are processed faster), in this case, patch size range $25,50$ was selected and used in all further experiments.